valdiman/Metab-Partitioning/README.md

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; and/or in the decision to submit this data for publication or deposit it in a repository.

-This README file describes a revised version of scripts for calculating the individual fraction of PCBs and their metabolites in multiwell experiments used in this paper: Structure Activity Relationship of Lower Chlorinated Biphenyls and their Human-relevant Metabolites for Astrocyte Toxicity
+This README file describes a revised version of scripts for calculating the individual fraction of PCBs and their metabolites in multiwell experiments and the creation of Figure 7 in:

+Structure Activity Relationship of Lower Chlorinated Biphenyls and their Human-relevant Metabolites for Astrocyte Toxicity

+Neha Paranjape1,2, Laura E. Dean2, Andres Martinez3, Ronald B. Tjalkens4, Hans-Joachim Lehmler2, Jonathan A. Doorn1, *

+1Department of Pharmaceutical Sciences & Experimental Therapeutics, College of Pharmacy, University of Iowa, Iowa City, IA, USA
+2Department of Occupational and Environmental Health, College of Public Health, University of Iowa, Iowa City, IA, USA 3Department of Civil and Environmental Engineering, IIHR-Hydroscience & Engineering, University of Iowa, Iowa City, IA, USA 4Department of Environmental and Radiological Health Sciences, College of Veterinary Medicine and Biomedical Sciences, Colorado State University, Fort Collins, CO USA.

+ *Corresponding Author:
+ Jonathan A. Doorn
+Professor and Chair
+Department of Pharmaceutical Sciences & Experimental Therapeutics College of Pharmacy, 536 CPB
+The University of Iowa
+180 S. Grand Ave.
+Iowa City, IA  52242 USA

+Email:jonathan-doorn@uiowa.edu
+TEL: 319-335-8834

 The script is developed for individual PCBs, OH-PCBs and sulfate-PCBs from experiments from Project 1, ISRP.